greeble-dev/bevy_mod_skinned_aabb/README.md

 ## Debug Rendering

-To see mesh and joint AABBs, use `SkinnedAabbDebugPlugin`:
+To see the mesh and joint AABBs, use `SkinnedAabbDebugPlugin`:

 ```rust
 use bevy_mod_skinned_aabb::prelude::*;